-STAR informs Minnesotans about issues of assistive technology, opens the door to assistive technology for the citizens of Minnesota through state and federal legislation, works with state agencies and builds/maintains community collaborative and communication efforts.
+STAR informs Minnesotans about issues of assistive technology, opens the door to assistive technology for the citizens of Minnesota through state and federal legislation, works with state agencies and builds and maintains community collaborative and communication efforts.

 Minnesota State Academy for the Blind

 The Minnesota State Academies exist to provide an accessible, standards-based education for students who are blind, including those with additional disabilities for success in an ever-changing world.